textX/textX-LS/examples/multimetamodel/README.md

 After setting up the virtual env you can do the following:

     egrep "# build\s*$" README.md | sed -r 's/# build/|| exit 1/' > temp.sh
+    # Have a look at temp.sh before executing...
     bash temp.sh